 Manual and physical therapies

 Spinal manipulative therapy is practised by a variety of health professionals, including physiotherapists, chiropractors and osteopaths, and ranges from mobilising the spine within its range of motion, to applying a quick thrust, which is often accompanied by a cracking sound.
 It appears to be as effective as other therapies, such as exercise therapy, standard medical care or physiotherapy.

-The use of heat wraps for people with acute and sub-acute lower back pain can help reduce pain temporarily, especially when combined with exercise.
+The use of heat wraps or packs for people with acute and sub-acute lower back pain can help reduce pain temporarily, especially when combined with exercise.

 While some studies find that low-level laser therapy can help reduce back pain, results are conflicting.
 When it did seem to have an effect, the strength and amount of treatment was variable, so there are no recommendations for an optimal treatment regime.

 Transcutaneous electrical nerve stimulation (TENS) units deliver electrical stimulation to the skin, which affects the nerves underneath.
 There's not much evidence it works.